Healthy Homes Assessment Ascot Park

 Draught Stopping Ascot Park

-Draughts may lead to low temperatures inside houses.
-A damp house costs more to heat, which results in wasting money and energy.
+Draughts may lead to low temperatures inside homes.
+A cold house costs more to heat, which results in wasting money and energy.

-If you can feel external air flowing in or an unobstructed draught coming from a crack or a gap, then it’s most likely a gap or an opening that requirements sealing in some way.
-Large gaps and cracks should be stopped permanently.
-Cracks that are greater than 3mm and let air in or out within the house need the sealing.
-For instance, if an open fireplace isn’t in use it can cause draughts and should be sealed off.
-Landlords and property managers are accountable for ensuring such draughts are eliminated as far as possible.
+If you can feel external air flowing in or the air is clear from a gap or hole or crack, then it’s likely to be a gap or an opening that needs sealing in somehow.
+Large gaps and cracks should be fixed permanently.
+Cracks that are greater than 3mm and let air in or out into the house need to be sealed.
+For example, if an open fireplace isn’t being used, it can cause draughts and should be blocked from.
+Landlords and property managers are responsible for ensuring that these draughts are stopped in the maximum extent imaginable.

-You don’t require to block up intentional holes or gaps which are part of the building.
-For instance, small gaps around windows and doors could be required to allow for movement within the structure as the household gets warmer and cooler, to allow them to be closed and opened rather than being stuck.
-We will test every window and door during the Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement within the structure when the household gets warmer and cooler, to allow them to be closed and opened rather than securing.
+We will examine every window and door as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections